 What should CNAs carry?

 Most CNAs carry a fanny pack around.
-The pack contains the basic essentials CNAs need like pens, tape, surgical gloves, many more.
+The pack contains the essentials CNAs need like pens, tape, surgical gloves, and many more.
 Some CNAs might carry a few patient-specific items too.

 What can be done to improve nurses’ health habits?

 Having a great balance between your work and personal life is the most effective method to maintain a healthy lifestyle.
-The next thing you can do is to eat healthy food, avoid junk food.
-Move your body in your free time with stretching, yoga.
+The next thing you can do is to eat healthy food and avoid junk food.
+Move your body in your free time with stretching, and yoga.